Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Sheep skeleton.md

 ### How to demonstrate
 1. Start by asking the children if they know what the skeleton is.
 They'll probably guess because the anatomy diagram board has a wooly sheep outline, but you can also have them look at the sheep's teeth and notice it's a herbivore (see notes) and at the feet and notice it only has two toes.
 Give them progressively easier hints (eg "found on a farm, wooly, baas") and they'll guess it quickly.
+For older groups you may want to spend more time on identification and comparison, if so see the section below.

 2. Have the children assemble the completed sheep skeleton.
 Note that we have HALF a sheep skeleton here to make it easier to lay out on the anatomy board: there is a complete skull and spine, but only half the ribs, 1x forelimb and 1x hindlimb(including just one scapula (shoulder blade) and half of the pelvis).
 As the children are assembling things, see how many bones they can name.
 Help them work out where leg bones go by noticing which bones slot together at the joint.
 Compare with the numbered diagram to correct them.